|

 "We'll pack up a cross section of the inventory and a stack of envelopes and spend the first hour of every day shipping out orders and communicating with customers," Polk explained.

-line.
+He admits to being surprised at the reluctance of many RV dealerships to embrace the product line.
 Of course Polk sells books and online videos to hundreds of dealerships who share his vision of providing quality basic education to new RV owners.
 But, there are thousands of other dealerships who don't see a need to carry the book and online videos.

 That's especially puzzling considering the heavy consumer demand for the product as evidenced by the firm's exploding online sales among first-time RV buyers.